Projecting Children

 Note that this works because <Show/>

-only need an immutable reference to their children (which .with_value
+only needs an immutable reference to their children (which .read_value

 In other cases, you may need to project owned props through a function that takes ChildrenFn